MAWA (The Mathematical Association of Western Australia) is a not-for-profit organisation whose goal is to improve mathematics education.

 WAMPSPThe West Australian Mathematics Problem Solving Program has been in operation since it was developed in 1992 by Dr Nathan Hoffman.

-The program provides mathematics problem-solving classes for mathematically gifted students aged 10 to 15, though highly gifted students of a younger age can apply.
-Each year more than 200 students are enrolled in the program.
+WAMPSP provides mathematics problem solving classes for mathematically gifted students aged 10 to 15, although highly gifted students of a younger age can, and have been included.
+In 2021 more than 400 students enrolled.